moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/troubleshooting.md

 - [Delete dev models instructions](#delete-dev-models-instructions)
 - [Troubleshooting list](#troubleshooting-list)

+## dbt artefacts

+When dbt runs it generates artefacts.
+The most useful of these to you will be the logs in the `./mojap_derived_tables/logs/` directory and compiled SQL in the `./mojap_derived_tables/target/` directory.
+Compiled SQL can be useful when debugging errors as error messages will often refer to the line number in the compiled SQL and not that in your model file.

 ## General troubleshooting tips
 - When you deploy `dev` models via the MoJ Analytical Platform logs are created locally in `mojap_derived_tables/logs/dbt.log`.
 This file details each step of the run and is useful for debugging.